CSCI4100U/Lab05-06/README.md

 - Add an icon to the appBar that enables a user to import a .csv file to populate the list of grades.
 The csv file should have 2 columns (sid, grade) and append all new grades to the existing list of grades.

-- Add one more feature of your choice other than those listed here.
-Mention this feature explicitly in your README.md.
+- Add two more features of your choice other than those listed here.
+Mention these features explicitly in your README.md.

+  - As a baseline, each of these features should be at least as complex as being able to store all the grades in an SQLite database, export the contents of that database to a file, and import files of that type to generate a list of grades.